ipfs-shipyard/ipfs-npm-republish/README.md

 ## Making it work offline

-- Use locally cached tarballs (`.npm/_cacache/content-v2` integrity hash split on `-` then base64 decoded to hex and sha512/12/34/56789...)
 - Use locally cached packuments (`.npm/_cacache/index-v5` which then points to `.npm/_cacache/content-v2`, not sure what the cache key for requests is yet)

 ## License